mdago/Project_354/README.md

 These are some task currently requiring working.
 This list may be lengthened or shortened as need be.

-Stephen will be working on these tasks:
-  Getting the graph to auto scale to the values of the stock prices Dynamically updating graph when user selects time span Adjusting auto scale of horizontal axis for time span (daily, weekly or monthly)

 If anyone has any comments, modifications, additions or whatever then feel free to add it here so everyone can see and offer their opinions.